This post may contain affiliate links.

 While Madras Lentils typically have dairy butter and cream, you can easily make this recipe vegan by using a plant-based butter and swapping coconut milk for the cream.
 I tried it and it’s delicious!

-- Saag Paneer is a healthy vegetarian Indian curry that literally means “Spinach-Cheese”.
-It is bright, fresh and quick cooking (compared to many curries that are slowly simmered for hours).
-I make this Saag Paneer recipe on REPEAT for my family and I guarantee you’ve never seen three small children inhale spinach so fast.
+• Saag Paneer I make this spinach curry recipe on REPEAT for my family and I guarantee you’ve never seen three small children inhale greens so fast.

 Madras Lentils